thedancomplex/darwin-ach/README.md

-# darwin-op-debian-11
+# CM730 Driver

-Running the Darwin OP on Debian 11 32 bit via the origonal FitPC2 and interfaced via ROS2
+Designed to talk directly with the CM730.
+Updates the state and reference